 - Go to this page and click on Create a Fusion Table

 - Choose Import > Google Spreadsheets (your new sheet should show up in the dialog – choose it)

 - Check that the data is all in the right places, if it is, click Next, give the table a name then click Finish

 - In the window which opens, click on the Map of Latitude tab – you should see a map of the area you are looking at with red dots at each location you specified.
 Click on a dot and the information you entered will be shown in a pop-up box – the cursor icon has to have a pointing finger for this to happen (you can change the display format – see tutorial )

 - Click Tools > Publish, then click the Change Visibility link

 - Click Change to the right of Private, and set visibility to “On – Anyone with the link”

 - Click Tools > Publish again, copy the text from “Paste HTML to embed in a website”

 - Open WordPress for editing, start a new page or post, add some text if you want then place your cursor where you want the map to appear.
-Then click to the Text tab (top RH corner of edit window) and paste the embed code.
+Then click to the menu button (top RH corner of edit window), choose Edit as html and paste the embed code.
 When you return to Visual mode, the map will show up, clicking on your locations will still give pop-ups (you may get a message telling you that the code is not well-formed; if this happens let the editor resolve the problem).

 - Preview your post/page – click on your locations to make sure the information shows up